-Government regulations may reduce our business activity with pharmaceutical and medical device customers.
+Government regulations and industry standards may reduce our business activity with pharmaceutical and medical device customers.

 In April 2003, the OIG of the Department of Health and Human Services (HHS) issued "OIG Compliance Program Guidance for Pharmaceutical Manufacturers."
-In July 1999, the OIG issued Compliance Program Guidance for the Durable Medical Equipment, Prosthetics, Orthotics and Supply Industry.
+In July 1999, the OIG issued "Compliance Program Guidance for the Durable Medical Equipment, Prosthetics, Orthotics and Supply Industry."
 These guidelines collectively identify three areas of risks for pharmaceutical and medical device companies and recommend certain best practices to be included in a compliance plan designed to avoid the risk of federal healthcare program abuse.
 The guidance highlighted a number of arrangements that have the potential to trigger fraud and abuse violations, including educational grants.
-In April 2007 the U.S. Senate Finance Committee released a report critical of practices related to the funding of educational programs by pharmaceutical manufacturers.
-Congress is considering legislation that would require manufacturers of drugs, devices, and medical supplies to report to HHS, anything of value, including educational programs, given by such manufacturers to physicians.
+In April 2007, the U.S. Senate Finance Committee released a report critical of practices related to the funding of educational programs by pharmaceutical manufacturers.
+Congress is considering legislation that would require manufacturers of drugs, devices, and medical supplies to report to HHS anything of value, including educational programs, given by such manufacturers to physicians.
 This legislation would require that HHS make such information publicly available on the Internet.

 The Company follows the rules and guidelines provided by the ACCME, ANCC and other continuing education accrediting bodies to ensure that its continuing education programming is free from commercial bias and consistent with the OIG guidance.
+Recent changes in the codes of ethics of the pharmaceutical and medical device trade associations place further restrictions on interactions between pharmaceutical and medical device manufacturers and health care professionals.
 The majority of the Company's accredited continuing education programming is funded by educational grants from our pharmaceutical and medical device customers.
-There is no assurance that our pharmaceutical and medical device companies.
+There is no assurance that our pharmaceutical and medical device customers will continue to provide educational grants consistent with past practices.
 In fact, we have experienced a reduction in live event activities we provide which are supported by pharmaceutical and medical device companies.
 To the extent that our customers continue to curtail or restructure their business practices, our business with this customer base may suffer.